SHIELD-INTELLIGENCE/shield-webapp/README.md

 This repository contains the official source code for SHIELD Intelligence (`shieldintelligence.in`).
 It is designed to provide advanced intelligence, security, and operational functionalities as part of the SHIELD platform.

+## Note: The Android app releases are in the https://www.github.com/SHIELD-INTELLIGENCE/APPARCHIVE
 ---

 ## Internal Use Only